gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 The program contains syntax errors and will not run until these are fixed.
 The syntax highlighting is indicating that something is wrong.
-The strings should be the only text highligted in <span style="color:#ff00ff">pink</span>.
+The strings should be the only text highlighted in <span style="color:#ff00ff">pink</span>.
-But this is not the case. <span style="color:#ff00ff">Pink</span> is also being used to highlight the functions names, which should be black.
+But this is not the case. <span style="color:#ff00ff">Pink</span> is also being used to highlight the function's names, which should be black.

 The syntax errors in this program are